Lew Whiteman’s Legacy

 After selling Whiteman Brick in 1966, Lew indulged his passion for collecting old machinery and draught vehicles, which he displayed at Mussel Pool, as well as antiques and curios, which he kept at his properties in Guildford.
 He owned three houses in a row to house his private collection which he opened to invited guests only, taking pride in showing them through his famous personal collection, in an era when interest in such things was uncommon.

 In 1977, Lew sold the land around Mussel Pool to the State government, and in 1986, Whiteman Park was officially opened and named in recognition of Mr Whiteman for his pioneering development of the public open space.

 Following his death in 1994, Lew made a generous bequest to the people of Western Australia.
 In an agreement with the Western Australian Planning Commission, selected objects from his collection, relevant to transport and development, were transferred to Whiteman Park, to be kept in perpetuity.
 The remainder of his exotic antiques and curios were sold at auction and the proceeds were donated to charity, with Princess Margaret Hospital being the major benefactor.

 Manton Lewis Cyril Whiteman was well known in the district as an excellent horseman and a good Samaritan.
 Lew never married and he never lived on the lands here – he lived the first part of his life in Middle Swan, near the brickworks, and moved to Guildford in the 1950s where he lived for the rest of his days.

-The Commission’s vision, in accepting Lew’s bequest, is to use ‘The Whiteman Collection’ to strengthen the Park’s transport theme and provoke community interest in land use and transport.
-To this end, ‘Revolutions’ was opened to the public in 2005 and continues to display a thought-provoking exhibition based on the Whiteman Collection.
+The Commission’s vision, in accepting Lew’s bequest, is to use ‘The Whiteman Collection’ to strengthen Whiteman Park’s transport theme and provoke community interest in land use and transport.
+To this end, Revolutions Transport Museum was opened to the public in 2005 and continues to display a thought-provoking exhibition based on the Whiteman Collection.